fedora-ci/rpminspect-runner/docs/development.md

 podman pull quay.io/fedoraci/rpminspect:3d81480
 ```

-The tag is always the first 7 letters of the commit hash.
-However, the image also has the `:latest` tag for convenience.
+The tag is always the first 7 letters of the commit hash (`git rev-parse --short HEAD`).
+However, the image is also tagged as `:latest`, for convenience.